Dr Elizabeth Mumper will be presenting at the 2019 Mindd Forum on a series of topics including Migraines.

 Common symptoms of a migraine are a throbbing headache, usually on just one side of the head, impaired eyesight, nausea and extreme sensitivity to light.
-While migraines are not a life-threatening condition, the pain is often described as severe and commonly ends with a trip to the emergency department for stronger pain relief.
+While migraines are not a life-threatening condition, the pain is often described as severe and commonly ends in a need for strong pain relief.

-The impact of migraines on day-to-day functioning is substantial, hence the need for effective treatment and understanding of identifying triggers.
-Dr Elizabeth Mumper will run through some of the less common triggers to which that you or your children may be exposed.
-A better understanding of triggers, treatment and the genes associated with migraine development may help reduce the severity of symptoms as well as the frequency, there, Dr Elizabeth Mumper will be covering the genes associated with migraine development in depth.
+The impact of migraines on day-to-day functioning is substantial, hence the need for effective treatment and understanding of how to identify triggers.
+Dr Mumper will review some of the less common triggers.
+A better understanding of triggers, treatment and the genes associated with migraine development may help reduce the severity of symptoms as well as the frequency, Dr Mumper will be examining the genes associated with migraine development in depth.

 Typical and Atypical Migraine Triggers